dorongrinstein/environment-promotion-example/README.md

 - The `cpln apply` command creates and updates the resources defined within the YAML file.
 If the name of a resource is changed, `cpln apply` will create a new resource.
 Any orphaned resources will need to be manually deleted.

-- The Control Plane CLI commands uses the `CPLN_ORG` and `CPLN_TOKEN` environment variables when needed.
+- The Control Plane CLI commands use the `CPLN_ORG` and `CPLN_TOKEN` environment variables when needed.
 There is no need to add the --org or --token flags when executing CLI commands.

 - The GVC definition must exists in its own YAML file.
 The `cpln apply` command executing the file that contains the GVC definition must be executed before any child definition YAML files (workloads, identities, etc.) are executed.